 The project is developmental in that it demonstrates significant potential for additional extramural funding in the future.

-Project Description/ Research Plan will be limited to a total of three (3) pages, not including the title page, PI bio, budget pages, and community partner letter of partnership.
-Investigators should use Face Page, Project Summary, Budget/Justification and Bio pages of the PHS 398 either in Word or PDF format.
+The Community Health Scholars pilot grant program is designed to stimulate novel ideas for community-based participatory research.
+To that end the application process is short and streamlined.
+The Project Description/ Research Plan is limited to a total of three (3) pages, not including the title page, PI biosketch, budget pages, and community partner letter of partnership.
+Investigators should use the PHS 398 Face Page, Project Summary, Budget/Justification and Biosketch pages.

 o“Project Proposal / Novel Idea” describing specific aims, preliminary studies (where applicable), research design, methods, and timeline.

 o“Significance” to support further investigations and additional extramural support.

 o“Community Partnership” describing the relationship and how the partners will be involved.

-Award notification will be sent Friday, November 15, 2013 with an expected start date of January 1, 2014.
-Two (2) awards of $20,000 will be made.
+5. Award notification will be sent Monday, December 1, 2014, with an expected start date of January 1, 2015.
+Three (3) awards of $30,000 will be made.

-For questions about application procedures, please contact Max Michael, Director, at 975-7742 (email@example.com) or Mary Evans, Deputy Director, at 975-8387 (firstname.lastname@example.org).
+8. For questions about application procedures, please contact Max Michael, Director, at 975-7742 or Mary Evans, Deputy Director, at 975-8387.